happybathtowel/CAPSTONE_PROJECT/README.md

   - Dataset: `bigquery-public-data.crypto_bitcoin.transactions`
   - Filter: 100,000 rows from March 1–31, 2020

-**Disclaimer:** This project uses a limited 100,000-row sample of transaction data for performance reasons.
+**Limitations Disclaimer:** This project uses a limited 100,000-row sample of transaction data for performance reasons.
 Therefore, findings represent trends in the sample, not the full Bitcoin network during that time.

 These datasets are free and publicly accessible through the Google Cloud BigQuery platform.
 Access in this project was managed through a Google Cloud service account and authenticated using a credentials file provided locally.